 Mandolin players: Yes, Dave teaches mandolin, too.
 It's tuned GDAE like a fiddle.

-Next lesson days: February 6th.
+Next lesson days: None currently scheduled for Dave.
 Call or email to sign up for a lesson slot.
-Other days possible if you can't make this one.

 Recent tunes Dave's students have learned include: Pigeon on the Gate, June Apple, Bile Them Cabbage Down, Reuben's Train, Peacock Rag, Wild Rose of the Mountain, Down Yonder, The Gale, Santa Anna's Retreat, Panhandle Rag, Crazy Creek, La Rencontre des Dames, Shove the Pig's Foot A Little Further in the Fire, Seneca Square Dance, Dixie Blossoms, Road to Lisdoonvarna, Kesh Jig, Old Grey Cat, Tennessee Waltz, In the Pines, Garry Owen, All the Good Times Are Past and Gone, Minor Swing, Big Sciota, Draggin' the Bow, Round the Horn, Pig Ankle Rag, Catharsis, Orange Blossom Special, Hare in the Corn, Cooley’s Reel, Nail That Catfish to the Tree, Roddy McCorley, Roll In My Sweet Baby’s Arms, Milk Cow Blues, Devil’s Dream, King of the Fairies, Foggy Mountain Breakdown, O’Keefe’s Slide, Wabash Cannonball, Flatbush Waltz, Lemon of Reality, Little Betty Brown, In A Continental Mood, Blues for Cindy, Lonesome Fiddle Blues.

-Lessons from Andy Reiner: As an excellent alternative to lessons with Dave, Andy Reiner is an experienced teacher located in Brighton, MA.
+Lessons from Andy Reiner: Andy Reiner is an experienced teacher located between Boulder and Denver in Colorado.
 Andy offers lessons in many fiddle styles: Irish, Bluegrass, Old Time, Swedish, Cape Breton, Scottish, Blues, and more!
 If you are learning Classical/Suzuki music, great!
 You can play fiddle tunes too!

 Andy is also happy to teach “chopping” technique, improvisation, and groove.
 Lessons are generally taught by ear, and include sheet music with bowings and in many cases custom backing tracks for fun practicing!
 He is also able to teach lessons over the internet via webcam.

 Andy teaches beginners through advanced players, on fiddle or mandolin.
-His rates are $25 per half hour, or $50 for a full hour.
-45 minute lessons are also fine.
+His rates are $40 per half hour, or $50 for a full hour.

 “An amazing musical mentor.
 Introducing new styles and techniques to my son.
 Knowledgeable, professional, patient and a lot of fun!
 Thank you Andy!
 We are grateful to have you here!” -Annette and Jake, in Salt Lake City, UT